progin2037/water_supply_forecast_rodeo_competition/README.md

 	2. Estimated parameters were saved to facilitate the process, as running distribution_estimates.py for all years takes about 4-6 hours.
 4. Results from repo (results/)
 	1. Contains submission_2024_03_28.pkl with final results submitted to the competition.
-	2. Contains hyperparameters tuning results for the Forecast Stage of the competition, one per month (different quantiles were optimized together).
+	2. Contains hyperparameters tuning results for the Final Stage of the competition, one per month (different quantiles were optimized together).
 5. Notebooks (notebooks/)
 	1. Additional analyses.
 	2. CDS data download.
 It was provided in a notebook to facilitate keeping track of download progress.
 6. Water supply forecast combining LightGBM model with distribution estimation approach.pdf - a 12-page summary of the solution.

 ## How to run
 The solution was created using Python version 3.10.13 on Windows 11.